vixalien/muzika/README.md

 parameters.
 For example, `muzika:library?view=grid` will open the library page with the grid view.

+You can navigate to a muzika URI by directly typing it in the search bar and muzika will visit that page directly instead of searching it.

-To navigate to a given endpoint:
+You can also navigate to a given endpoint by triggering the navigator action
+manually:

 1. Open the GTK inspector by pressing `Ctrl+Shift+I`.
 2. Click on the `Actions` tab on the right.